-Castel del Monte is a unique castle built in the 13th century by Holy Roman Emperor Frederick II in the Apulia region.
-When the Emperor had castle built, he had created a symbol which was of much significance, reflected in the layout, shape and the location of the castle.
+Castel del Monte is a unique castle built in the 13th century by Holy Roman Emperor Frederick II, in the Apulia region.
+When the Emperor had the castle built, he created a symbol which was of much significance, reflected in the layout, shape and the location of the castle.
 Castel del Monte is located on a small hill close to the Santa Maria del Monte monastery, near the town of Andria.

 Even with its colorful history, Castel del Monte is considered to be one of the best castles in Puglia.
-Perched on top of a hill at an altitude of 540 meters, the castle can be reached by driving on the SS170 motorway.
-The castle is just one of many the Emperor Frederick II built in Puglia and was begun in 1240 with the full support of the locals.
+Perched on top of a hill, at an altitude of 540 meters, the castle can be reached by driving on the SS170 motorway.
+The castle is just one of many the Emperor Frederick II built in Puglia, and was begun in 1240 with the full support of the locals.

 History of the Castle

 Castel del Monte is a beautiful example of well executed architecture of the High Middle Ages.
-Several scholars believe that the castle had been designed by the Emperor himself and had been constructed by local workers.
+Several scholars believe that the castle had been designed by the Emperor himself and was constructed by local workers.
 Not only that, various craftsmen and skilled experts of Saracen and Norman origins had also been employed for the construction of the castle.

 Architecture of the Castle

 Elements from several different architectural styles such as Roman, Norman, Arab and Gothic can been seen in Castel del Monte.
-These various building styles have been blended together in perfect symphony within the construction of the castle.
+These various building styles have been blended together in perfect harmony within the construction of the castle.
 Many scholars and locals consider the castle to be a sacred and mysterious monument.